SHALEV055512/devtaskpro/README.md

 DevTaskPro is a multi-role platform (Admin / Team Leader / Developer) for managing projects and automation tasks.
 The system includes secure authentication flows, email verification, password reset, and CRUD-based task management.
-It’s containerized with Docker Compose for easy deployment, and uses FastAPI + SQLAlchemy for scalable backend logic.
+It’s containerized with Docker Compose for easy deployment and uses FastAPI + SQLAlchemy for scalable backend logic.

 ⚙️ Technologies Used

-Backend:
+🖥️ Backend

 FastAPI (Python) – REST API framework for high-performance backend